A public apology is not about forgiveness.

 Apart from an honest delivery, this is what we must understand about the strategic use of public apologies as a PR tool:

-Public apologies are not methods to obtain forgiveness or prevent any loss of public trust.
+Public apologies are not a method to obtain forgiveness or prevent loss of public trust.
 Forgiveness and trust must be earned long-term and separately.

 A public apology is a tool to allow the narrative to move into the next stage sooner rather than later—whatever that stage might hold in store for the wrongdoer.